cenau/participate/index.md

 <a href="mailto:geraint.jones@ucl.ac.uk?Subject=Experiment signup" target="_top">Drop me an email</a>
 for more info or to sign up!

-_This experiment has been granted ethical approval by the UCLIC Ethics Chair (approval no. XXXXXXXX ), and this research is supported by an ESPRC doctoral training grant._
+_This experiment has been granted ethical approval by the UCLIC Ethics Chair (approval no. *UCLIC/1415/004/PhD Rogers/ Jones* ), and this research is supported by an ESPRC doctoral training grant._